zzzprojects/docs/learndapper.com/pages/bulk-operations/bulk-delete.md

 ## Dapper BulkDelete

-By default, you only need to pass your entities in parameter, and the library will find the primary key from your database if none has been mapped:
+By default, you only need to pass your entities as a parameter, and the library will find the primary key from your database if none has been mapped:

  - **Dapper Plus** `BulkDelete` also supports soft deletes, allowing you to mark deleted entities without actually deleting them from the database.
  - It makes it easier to undo mistakes while maintaining a tidy database.